vsme/chinese-days/README.en.md

 A `JSON` file of Chinese holidays is provided and can be directly referenced through this link: [chinese-days.json](https://cdn.jsdelivr.net/npm/chinese-days/dist/chinese-days.json).

-- Java：[Warnier-zhang/java-chinese-days](https://github.com/Warnier-zhang/java-chinese-days), just for querying Chinese holidays, adjusted working days, working days;
+For example, in `Java`, you can refer to [Warnier-zhang/java-chinese-days](https://github.com/Warnier-zhang/java-chinese-days), which is only for querying Chinese holidays, in-lieu days, and regular workdays.

 ## Quick Start